 Here are some of the different “games” or types of hairstylists you can become:

 This is like the classic game where you get to cut, style, and color hair for all kinds of people.
-You’ll work in a salon, giving clients fresh haircuts and awesome styles and even making their hair look super cool with different colors.
+If you choose to become a salon stylist, you’ll work in a salon, giving clients fresh haircuts and awesome styles and even making their hair look super cool with different colors.

-If you’re into playing with colors and making hair look like a beautiful painting, this might be your game.
+If you’re into playing with colors and making hair look like a beautiful painting, this type of hairstylist might be perfect for you.
 You’ll become an expert in coloring techniques, making hair look like a rainbow, or creating natural-looking shades.

 Think of this like being the boss of curly, wavy, or kinky hair.
 You’ll learn how to make different hair types look amazing by using special techniques and products that embrace their natural textures.